When

 Faq

-Register NOW for our Winter Wonder Well-being Fair!
+Register NOW for our Spring Renewal SF Well-being Fair!

-We reserve our Winter Wonder SF WBF for practitioners only.
-We offer a thank you to those who have been with us in the past, and those who are interested in joining in the future.
-As with all fairs, you can expect small group workshops, conversation circles, interactive 1:1 session with practitioners, coloring & craft area, vegan snacks and drinks, and an opportunity to explore a wide range of health and wellness centered experiences.
+As with all fairs, you can expect small group workshops, conversation circles, interactive 1:1 session with practitioners, coloring & craft area, vegan snacks and drinks, and an opportunity to explore a wide range of health and wellness centered experiences that center arrow nd personal and collective well-being.

-Registration for in person on the buttons on this site or HERE!
+Registration links will be added to the website no later than 3/1/2026.
 Please note: our livestream option will only include the Group Classes and Conversation Circles.
 Currently, no other parts of the fair will be live-streamed.

 Admission is open and FREE to all and welcome to all!
 Donations will be welcomed at the door, collected by our volunteers.
 All donations will be directed to the Well-being Fair organizing team to help produce future fairs.